Kampen, Overijssel: Transportation

 The Kampen railway station opened in 1865 as terminus of the Kamperlijntje branch from Overijssel's capital city Zwolle.
 It is served by a non-stop diesel service on a single track.
-The line was renovation in summer 2017 to be electrified.
-From December 2017, Keolis Nederland takes over the line, after Nederlandse Spoorwegen had lost the line in a tendering process.
+The line was renovated in 2017 to be electrified.
+In December 2017, Keolis Nederland took over the line, after Nederlandse Spoorwegen lost the line in a tendering process.
 There is an alternative railway connection with Zwolle via the Hanzelijn, which links Zwolle with Amsterdam via Dronten, Lelystad and Almere.
 It was inaugurated by Queen Beatrix in December 2012.
 Kampen Zuid railway station was built a few kilometers south of Kampen near the junction of the national roads N50 and N764, where a new residential development is planned.
-Somewhat confusingly there has been a Kampen Zuid railway station in existence before, between 1 October 1913 and 15 May 1934.
+Somewhat confusingly, there was a Kampen Zuid railway station in existence before, between 1 October 1913 and 15 May 1934.
 This was the terminus of the Kampen–Hattem railway line, which connected with the Zwolle–Apeldoorn service via Wapenveld and Heerde.
-Regular passenger services on this line ceased in 1950.
-Other roads connecting the city include N760, N763, N765 and N307.
+Surface roads connecting the city include N760, N763, N765 and N307.

 Education

-Kampen has two theological universities: the Theological University of the Protestant Church in the Netherlands (PThU) and the theological college of the Reformed Church of the Netherlands (TUK).
+Kampen had two theological universities: the Theological University of the Protestant Church in the Netherlands (PThU) and the theological college of the Reformed Church of the Netherlands (TUK).